 During 2021-22, a range of programs and services have been expanded to provide additional supports for students, staff, and families.
-These include programs designed to address the impacts of COVID-19 and programs that, while contributing to COVID-19 response, address needs that existed prior to the pandemic.
-Examples of program expansions include:

-- Visual and Performing Arts (VAPA) opportunities.
-Initially piloted in 72 classrooms, the Theater Arts/Social Emotional Learning program that pairs teaching artists with classroom teachers has expanded to 140 classrooms, reaching its initial target. - Foster and Homeless Youth services are a key example of the numerous teams that have added staff in response to pandemic-related needs.
+These include both programs designed to address the impacts of COVID-19 and programs that, while contributing to COVID-19 response, address needs that existed prior to the pandemic.
+Examples of program expansions include Visual and Performing Arts (VAPA) opportunities, services for Foster and Homeless Youth, the American Indian Education Program (AIEP), and Expanded Learning (before and after school) programs.
+Initially piloted in 72 classrooms, the Theater Arts/Social Emotional Learning program that pairs teaching artists with classroom teachers has expanded to 140 classrooms, reaching its target.
+Foster and Homeless Youth services are a key example of the numerous teams that have added staff in response to pandemic-related needs.
 These additional staff have reduced the caseload ratio in order to provide more intensive supports to students and families.
-Staff coordinate support and services including, but not limited to, mentoring, social skills, mental health counseling, academic tutoring, independent living skills, recreation, and youth development. - The hiring of a full-time position dedicated to the American Indian Education Program (AIEP) has been advocated for by community members and is a key step in expanding supports to students beyond the limited number served in the past.
+Staff coordinate support and services including, but not limited to, mentoring, social skills, mental health counseling, academic tutoring, independent living skills, recreation, and youth development.
+The hiring of a full-time position dedicated to the American Indian Education Program (AIEP) has been advocated for by community members and is a key step in expanding supports to students beyond the limited number served in the past.
 The expansion is enabling the district to serve students that self-identify as Native American in addition to those served previously.
-With the additional staff capacity, each individual high school student who self-identifies or is a part of the AIEP program receives one-on-one guidance on their requirements for graduation, invitation to FAFSA supports (financial aid guidance), scholarship workshops, and opportunities to receive tutoring. - The Expanded Learning team has been able to offer before and after school programs at eight additional school sites that were not served previously.
+With the additional staff capacity, each individual high school student who self-identifies or is a part of the AIEP program receives one-on-one guidance on their requirements for graduation, invitation to FAFSA supports (financial aid guidance), scholarship workshops, and opportunities to receive tutoring.
+The Expanded Learning team has been able to offer before and after school programs at eight additional school sites that were not served previously.
 SCUSD is now operating 70 expanded learning programs across the district and, with recent Expanded Learning Opportunities Program (ELO-P) grant funding, plans to offer expanded learning program options to all unduplicated students.
 The ELO-P funding is also enabling the Expanded Learning team to provide programming to Transitional Kindergarten and Kindergarten students at a smaller student to staff ratio (10:1).
 All Transitional Kindergarten and Kindergarten students will have the option of receiving extended care until 6:00 PM.